cloudflare/cloudflare-docs/content/cloudflare-one/applications/custom-pages.md

 ## Login page

-To change the appearance of your Access login page:
+To change the appearance of your login page:

 1. In [Zero Trust](https://one.dash.cloudflare.com/), go to **Settings** > **Custom Pages**.
 2. Find the **Login page** setting and select **Customize**.